Pronink/vegansWay/README.md

 VegansWay
 =========
-VegansWay is a Bukkit plugin that adds vegan alternatives to Minecraft.
+VegansWay is a modular Bukkit plugin that adds vegan alternatives to Minecraft.
 Tested for Minecraft 1.11.2 and Bukkit API version 1.11.2-R0.1-SNAPSHOT
 ## Download links:
 **Not yet**

 TO-DO:
-- Make plugin more configurable
-- Test
+- The possibility of two adult cats having a child

 ## Main features:
 ### ❱❱❱ New crafting recipes